 Quarry Lake Parking Permits

-An annual parking permit for Quarry Lake will be available to each Canmore residential household address.
-Quarry Lake parking permits will be available through online application and one permit is available per household at no cost.
+An annual parking permit for Quarry Lake is available to each Canmore residential household address, one permit is available per household at no cost.
 Additional permits will be charged an administration fee of $20.
 Permits will be linked to vehicle license plates.

 Residential Parking Permits